quicwg/base-drafts/draft-ietf-quic-transport.md

 A high-level summary of connection migration follows.
-A client desiring migration to a new network may probe the new network for reachability and to get a roundtrip time measurement, while continuing to send and receive packets over the extant network, see {{migration-probe}}.
+A client desiring migration to a new network may probe the new network for reachability and to get a roundtrip-time measurement, while continuing to send and receive packets over the extant network, see {{migration-probe}}.
 When the probe succeeds and if the client decides to migrate, the client latches to the new network, sending all packets over the new network.
 Alternatively, a client may latch to the new